tuffy/python-audio-tools/src/decoders/NOTES.rst

 ``ia_array`` structs to the ``decoders/pcm.h`` and ``decoders/pcm.c``
 static helper functions.
-Actually turning input files into arrays of PCM output is left as an exercise to the implementer.
+Actually turning input files into arrays of PCM output is left as an exercise for the implementer.

 However, there's a few vital things to note during implementation.